NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 #### Using R studio to convert the JSON annotation file into an R data frame.

-**13\.** In R, perform the following codes to extract the annotation information as a data frame, which can be easily convert to any format (e.g., txt/tsv/csv).
+**13\.** In R, perform the following code to extract the annotation information as a data frame, which can be easily converted to any format (e.g., txt/tsv/csv).

 {% include code-block-copy.html %}
 ```R